preritagrawal/npm/package/README.md

 Model
 To generate a model, use the following command:

-model 'jsonStringifiedObject' interfaceName
-Replace 'jsonStringifiedObject' with the jsonStringified object representing the model and interfaceName with the name of the interface.
+model 'jsonStringifiedObject' interfaceName path Replace 'jsonStringifiedObject' with the jsonStringified object representing the model and interfaceName with the name of the interface and path is where to want to generate that file

 Action
 To generate an action, use the following command: